 Protected by high mountains, Damnoni is one of the most popular tourist resorts in South Rethymnon.
 Situated 35 kilometres from Rethymnon, the white sandy beach is lined with tavern and cafes.

 The beach is well organized with showers, changing rooms, sunbeds, umbrellas, water sports facilities and a scuba diving centre.
 The waters are clear, shallow and mostly calm.
 For those who seek a quiet retreat, the eastern end of the beach is quieter.
 It is also linked to the nearby Ammoudi Beach via a dirt road.

 Here, a heavenly river lagoon meets the Lybian Sea and a lush palm-forest dots this unique landscape.
-That’s why Preveli Beach is one of the most famous beaches in Crete.
+That’s why Preveli Beach in Rethymno is one of the most famous beaches in Crete.
 Named after the nearby historical monastery dedicated to St. John the Theologian, Preveli is situated 40 kilometres from Rethymnon and can either be reached by car or by boat from Plakias and Agia Galini.

 If you decide to come here by car, there are two routes which can be taken, one from the Preveli Monastery and another from Drimiskiano Ammoudi.
 The most scenic route which opens up to stunning vistas of the palm tree forest is from the side of the Preveli Monastery.
 After parking your car in a parking lot, find the footpath that runs down to the beach.
 It will take you a good 20-minute walk, but the breathtaking view is worth it.
 Note that getting back up maybe a challenge if you are heading here midday.
 The shorter and less scenic route is a dirt road which leads from Drimiskiano Ammoudi and is only about a five-minute walk.